 Create the Right Environment

 The first step in getting natural and breathable sleep is to create an environment conducive to rest.
 Choose a bedroom with minimal noise and distractions, such as TVs, computers, phones, and other electronic devices.
 Make sure the room is well-ventilated by opening windows or using a fan for air circulation.
-You should also try to keep the temperature cool but comfortable so that it’s not too hot or cold.
+Using a cotton mattress protector, you should also try to keep the temperature cool but comfortable so that it’s not too hot or cold.

 Invest in blackout curtains so your room is dark when it’s time for bed.
 Make sure your bedding is comfortable and cozy as well—you want sheets that will keep you cool but won’t leave you feeling cold throughout the night.
 A weighted blanket can also help relax your body and make it easier for you to drift off into dreamland.